loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 ---
 tags: insights
-summary: Trying to “master” a programming language is a trap.
+summary: Trying to "master" a programming language is a trap.
 Real expertise comes from learning what you need, when you need it, and ignoring the rest on purpose.
 ---

 # Expertise is the art of ignoring